mitchell-aitken/ENGO551Lab2/README.md

 # ENGO 551
-# Project 1 Book Review Web App
+# Lab 2 Book Review Web App

-This is a web application for reviewing books.
-Users can search for books, view book details, and submit reviews.
-The application also allows users to register, log in, and log out.
+This web application has been enhanced from Project 1 to include integration with the Google Books API, allowing users to access a broader range of information about books, including ratings from a wider audience.
+Users can search for books, view detailed information, submit reviews, and see ratings from Google Books.

+Some additional styling has been done to this website, and allowing logged in users to review a book once.

 ## Table of Contents